Alvineibon/d1hjhjaijo1ja1asw1/README.md

 3. The demo mongodb altas is free tier and relative small.
 I have not test with very high load.

-4. The system can be attack by doing the POST for the same longurl and the application need to check in the database every time.
+4. The system can be attack by doing the POST for the same longurl and the application need to check the database record every time.